underthehai/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Need some place to their store travel plans in an organised manner
+* Need a place to their store travel plans in an organised manner
 * prefer desktop apps over other types
 * CLI proficient
 * prefers typing to mouse interactions